faizceh9860/401-403-Overrule/README.md

 ## Disclaimer

-This tool is intended for authorized security testing and CTF use only.
+This tool is intended for authorized security testing use only.
 Only run it against targets you own or have explicit permission to test.

 ## License